HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 Test your content on mobile.
 Does your answer section read clearly on a small screen?
 Or does it require zooming and scrolling?
 If it’s the latter, simplify.

 You’ve restructured your content.
 You’ve implemented schema.
-You’ve sacrificed your beautiful prose on the altar of performance.
+You’ve sacrificed your beautiful prose for performance.
 Now what?
 You measure, analyse, and iterate.

 Track these metrics to gauge snippet optimization success: